pbeukema/LabHacks/readme.md

 * If you use Matlab, try out the [gramm toolbox](https://github.com/piermorel/gramm), inspired by R's ggplot2.

+* Have a look at the tutorials on [flowingdata](http://flowingdata.com/) for excellent data visualization.

 * Save your figures in svg, or eps, not png.

 ##  Statistical analysis